Thankfully I have never had to compromise my femininity.

 “Whoever is shitting in the communal shower needs to stop.
 This is the third time it has happened this year and this behaviour will not be tolerated.
 We are currently in the process of eliminating crew members who were on leave at the time of all three shits being discovered.
 We will find you and you will face disciplinary action.”

 On that same rig there was a decidedly creepy electrician.
-I was a week into my first hitch and still pretty terrified of everything, including him, but unfortunately for me the plug socket in my room broke and I couldn’t use my hairdryer (OMG).
-This was a genuine emergency, so I had to go and find him and ask him to fix it for me when I was out on shift.
+I was a week into my first hitch and still pretty terrified of everything, including him, but unfortunately for me the plug socket in my room broke and I couldn’t use my hairdryer (omg).
+This was a genuine emergency, so I had to go and find him and ask him to fix it for me while I was out on shift.
 Later that evening, I entered the galley to have some dinner.
 As I sat down at the table, the electrician walked past, winked at me then patted his ass whilst saying “ASDA price”.
-At first I had no idea what he was talking about but I soon remembered that I had bought all my offshore underwear from ASDA in one of those cheap packs of 5 things.
-The motherfucker had raked through all my underwear!!!
+At first I had no idea what he was talking about but it suddenly dawned on me that I had bought all my offshore underwear from ASDA in one of those cheap packs of 5 things.
+The motherfucker had raked through all my pants!!!
 And to make matters worse, one pair was distinctly looser fitting when I next put them on.
 I refused to put in a complaint against him because I felt this was my first test and crying to the Company Man would equate to failure.
-Instead I found the gobbiest, loudest, most annoying member of the crew (the crane operator) and told him everything.
+Instead I found the gobbiest, loudest, most annoying member of the crew (the crane operator obviously) and told him everything.
 He promised to make the electrician’s life hell and he did.
 It was wonderful to watch.

 Returning to my current land-based job and the ever popular topic of turds, a little while ago I was talking to a Company Man who has been in the industry since the 70’s and so has seen and heard pretty much everything.
 He has some seriously impressive stories, but my personal favourite is this peach:

-In 1984, when he was a driller, himself and the drill crew went out one night for a curry and, as men do, decided to indulge in crazy things like Vindaloos and Fals.
+In 1984, when he was a driller, himself and the drill crew went out one night for a curry and, as men do, decided to out-do each other with competitive consumption of flaming butt-hole inducing Vindaloos and Fals.
 The next day on the rig, the derrickman was up the mast hard at work when he suddenly felt a cramp.
 You know the cramp, the one that says “I need a shit, and I need it yesterday”.
 There was no way he would be able to get down the mast with all his harness gear on and make it to the toilet in time so he decided to lay some sheets of newspaper over the pipe racks and curl one out up there instead.
 Bear in mind that the pipe racks are made up of metal bars with big gaps in between which look straight down onto the drill floor (see Fig. 1).

 Although things have calmed down considerably since the good old days of literally shitting on each other from a great height, there are still some pretty amusing goings on.
 As you can imagine, pranks are pretty common on rigs and I got completely nailed by one not that long ago.
-The driller phoned down and asked me to come outside so, thinking it was work related, I hurried over to find him and a few other guys huddled together, whispering to each other.
-When they saw me coming they asked if I could hold this giant roll of industrial cling-film for a second.
-Being the helpful person I am, I took the cling-film from him and suddenly everyone started taking photos of me with their phones.
-I asked what the hell they were doing and they pointed to the mechanic’s motorbike which was completely wrapped in cling-film.
+The driller phoned down and asked me to come outside so, thinking it was work related, I hurried over to find him and a few other guys huddled together, whispering to each other at the smoking shack.
+When they saw me coming they asked if I could hold a giant roll of industrial cling-film for a second.
+Being the helpful person I am, I took the cling-film from him and suddenly everyone started inexplicably taking pictures of me.
+I asked what the hell they were doing and in response they pointed to the mechanic’s motorbike which was completely wrapped in cling-film in the car-park.
 They texted him the photo of me holding the cling-film about half an hour after he discovered his bike.
-Cunts!
+Cunts.

 Now, obviously, with all these men being away from home, penetration of some of the local ladies is inevitable, especially when the majority of these women have seen more helmets than Hitler.
 I absolutely love when this happens because it almost always results in some form of horrific/embarrassing/hilarious situation.
 Take this, for example: